Understanding Negative Core Beliefs

 Though she subconsciously, or in some cases consciously, does this to protect herself, she is actually robbing herself of experiencing the truth that some people can be trusted.

 This is why it is so important to identify the rules that we have created to support a particular negative core belief.

 Trust in the Lord with all your heart,

 and do not lean on your own understanding.

 Negative Core Beliefs Will Cause Strong Emotional Reactions

-A strong emotional reaction may not always be loud.
-Please note that clamming up and refusing to continue the conversation (stonewalling) may also be considered an emotional overreaction.
+Note: A strong emotional reaction may not always be loud.
+Clamming up and refusing to continue the conversation (stonewalling) may also be considered an emotional overreaction.

 We’re All In This Boat Together

 It’s important to understand that we all develop some negative core beliefs, whether our childhood was smooth or whether it was traumatic.

 I do not believe that any of us escape the process of developing negative core beliefs because our flesh so readily believes the lies of this world.